Local Election HQ: Get to know IOP Mayoral candidates

 Question 7: First objective as Mayor of Isle of Palms?

 Candidate Joshua Hooser: “My first objective is to make public comments uninhibited.
-I spoke at the last meeting, Mayor Carroll tried to put a stop light in front of me to shut me up and that’s not okay I mean the government needs to listen to their citizens and trying to intimidate people when they are trying to speak to their city council is inappropriate and it’s Un-American so my first act as Mayor would be opening public comment back up.”
+I spoke at the last meeting, Mayor Carroll tried to put a stoplight in front of me to shut me up and that’s not okay I mean the government needs to listen to their citizens and try to intimidate people when they are trying to speak to their city council is inappropriate and it’s Un-American so my first act as Mayor would be opening public comment back up.”

 Candidate Ryan Buckhannon: “Is to meet with all of my department heads and figure out where are we going.
 How do we reconcile where we’ve been this last year, these last two years.
 Let’s meet with the department heads and figure out where we need to be.”